FlipsideCrypto/kaia-models/models/doc_descriptions/core/kaia_transactions.md

 {% docs kaia_tx_fee %}

-Amount paid to validate the transaction in ETH.
+Amount paid to validate the transaction in KLAY.

 {% enddocs %}